CurtisNewbie/Algorithms/REVIEW.md

 Algorithm:

 1. partition the array, by which it means having a pivot that is at the correct position, where all the smaller values are on the left, and the greater values are on the right, the correct position of this pivot is then returned
-2. use the returned position of pivot to cut the array half, then continues partioning the elements before the pivot and the elements after the pivot, notice that the pivot is not included for the following partioning, because it's at the correct position already
+2. use the returned position of pivot to cut the array half, then continues partitioning the elements before the pivot and the elements after the pivot, notice that the pivot is not included for the following partitioning, because it's at the correct position already
-3. inside the partioning process, in this demo, the pivot is always the value of the left most element (this can be any element), and we move `lp` forwards to find any value that is greater than pivot (i.e., incorrect position) and `rp` backwards to find any value that is less than pivot.
+3. inside the partitioning process, in this demo, the pivot is always the value of the left most element (this can be any element), and we move `lp` forwards to find any value that is greater than pivot (i.e., incorrect position) and `rp` backwards to find any value that is less than pivot.
 At this case, we have two values that are at the incorrect positions, we than swap them, such that these two elements are now at the correct positions. if `lp == upper` or `hp == lower` or `lp >= hp`, it means that we simply won't find any element that is at the incorrect position (compared with pivot).
 In all cases, the `hp` will be the correct position for the pivot.

 ```
 void qs(Comparable[] arr, int l, int h) {